 The rules discussed above after tax reform apply when the non-US corporation is a “controlled foreign corporation,” which is generally a non-US corporation where US persons own more than 50%.
 In certain situations, it may be possible to shift ownership of your company in ways to avoid “controlled foreign corporation” status.

 For example, if you’re married to a non-resident alien, give them a big kiss and half of your company.
 Then try to stay on their good side from here on out.

 Now, I hesitated adding this section of the article because some people will get really bad ideas here.
 You can’t just put your uncle Igor’s name on the shareholder register and flip the bird to the IRS–you have to actually shift real beneficial ownership of your business.
 No shenanigans allowed.

 Get your tax reform plan together

 Before tax reform, a non-US corporation was all you needed for US tax purposes (and then of course you would typically have a US limited liability company under your non-US corporation so you can bank in the US).
 The non-US corporation was the go-to structure for all expats and digital nomads.

 After tax reform, a non-US corporation is still clearly the best choice if you’re just starting out.
-So, if you already live outside the US (or are about to board that outbound plane), and you’re just starting your business, setting up a non-US corporation is still a great idea–that’s the only way to pay zero US tax on the first $100k.
+So, if you already live outside the US (or are about to board that big bird to freedom), and you’re just starting your business, setting up a non-US corporation is still a great idea–that’s the only way to pay zero US tax on the first $100k.
 To learn more, click here to register for my free webinar.